If Getting The Job Is Your Goal, You Need To Read This!

 Ideally, you should try to arrive around 5–10 minutes before the scheduled interview time and wait in the reception area, unless you have been told otherwise.
 It’s also a good idea to work out your travel schedule the day before.
 Add at least half an hour to count for traffic or public transport delays.
 If you’re too early, a pre-interview snack or walk may calm your nerves.

 Before the job interview, you should conduct some research.
 It’s a good idea to see what the company does and how your role will fit in.
 The easiest way to do this is to visit the company’s website or social media channels.
 But remember, if you have questions, don’t be afraid to ask!
 This shows the interviewer that you’re interested in the company.
 You can save in-depth questions until the end of the interview, where question time is generally allocated.

 It’s likely that you will be asked what you can bring to the company.
 The interviewer needs to see how you would take on the role and whether it is suited to your personality and skillset, so typically this is a good opportunity to bring up some of your strengths and cater them to the role.
 It’s a good idea to prepare a few examples beforehand and use them to demonstrate your maturity and job-readiness.

 Although it may not seem like the right time to talk about your weaknesses, this is a common theme of many interviews.
 While you should steer away from clichés (such as being a perfectionist or over-achiever), you will be expected to discuss one or more of your weaknesses and how they affect your work.

 Whether you’re applying for a part-time job or a full-time graduate position, it’s likely that the interviewer will also want to know where you see yourself heading.
-You may be asked to describe your aspirations for the next three, five or ten years and how this job would help you get there.
-You may also be asked about your current or previous workplace and how you have dealt with conflict or issues with management.
+You may be asked to describe your aspirations for the next three, five, or ten years and how this job would help you get there.
+You may also be asked about your current or previous work environment and how you have dealt with conflict or issues with management.